Lip Lift in Brazil: the surgery that transforms your smile permanently

 Two to six months

 The scar progressively matures, becoming lighter and flatter.
 During this period, the texture and color of the scar approach that of the adjacent skin.
 The lip settles into its new position.
-This is where the final result emerges: elegantly curved upper lip, visible vermilion, shortened and proportional filter.
+This is where the final result emerges: elegantly curved upper lip, visible vermilion, shortened and proportional philtrum.
 Patients who have had herpes and followed the prophylaxis correctly do not experience complications during this phase.

 Final result

 Between six months and a year, the scar reaches its final maturity.
 In the vast majority of cases, it is practically imperceptible — a fine line that blends with the natural shadow at the base of the nose.
 The result of the lip lift is permanent.
 Unlike fillers that dissolve, or Botox that loses effect, the skin removed does not grow back.
-Your lip will continue to age naturally, but will always appear younger and more harmonious than if you had not had the surgery.
+Your lip will continue to age naturally, but will always appear younger and more balanced than if you had not had the surgery.

 Risks and complications: total transparency